TrickfireRobotics/mission-control/docs/getting_started.md

 # Getting Started

 Welcome to the mission control subteam!
-We hope that you will stick around and learn quite a bit of things about frontend and networking!
+We hope that you will stick around and learn quite a bit of things about frontend development and networking!
 However, before you can do that, you should review the resources given in this document to familiarize yourself.

 ## What's the mission control?

 The mission control is the human interface to communicate bidirectionally (Sends and receives information) with the rover.
-For example, sending joystick inputs to the rover or displaying the rover's camera feed in realtime.
+For example, sending joystick inputs to the rover or displaying the rover's camera feed in real time.

 ## Difference between urc-2023 and mission-control GitHub Repository

-The urc-2023 repo is the code that is ran on the rover itself.
-Due to the code being very hardware specifics, the docker container you run on your computer ensures standardization with the rover.
-Think of the rover as the "server"
+The urc-2023 repo is the code that is run on the rover itself.
+Due to the code being very hardware specific, the docker container you run on your computer ensures standardization with the rover.
+Think of the rover as the "server".

-The mission-control repo is completely separate from the urc-2023 as it is webpage-based, meaning the code is ran in the browser, and with modern browsers standardization of features, docker container is not needed.
-Think of the mission control as the "client"
+The mission-control repo is completely separate from the urc-2023 as it is webpage-based, meaning the code is ran in the browser—and with modern browsers' standardization of features, a docker container is not needed.
+Think of the mission control as the "client".

 ## Recommended IDE Setup

 - [VSCode](https://code.visualstudio.com/)

-- [Vue DevTools Chrome Extension](https://devtools.vuejs.org/getting-started/installation): Can Inspect Components State and integrated with Pinia, allowing to see store's state
+- [Vue DevTools Chrome Extension](https://devtools.vuejs.org/getting-started/installation): Can Inspect Components State and integrated with Pinia, allowing to see store's state.

 ## Libraries/Tools/Technologies that We Utilize